Sorontar

 To standardize, we want to build a single energy pod form factor.
 Rather than expensive integrations for every platform, we can drive costs down with a standard solution:

 Could this form factor work for your drone missions?
-If so, what parameters would actually move the performance envelope for you?
+If so, what parameters would actually meaningfully improve the performance envelope for you?

 If you have thoughts, I'd love to hear them: chris@ckwalker.com / 509.999.0449 / google meet.
 Thank you!